Lua Voxel Manipulator

 • light is a table, {day=<0...15>, night=<0...15>}

-• To be used only by a VoxelManip object from minetest.get_mapgen_object.
+• To be used only by a VoxelManip object from core.get_mapgen_object.

 • (p1, p2) is the area in which lighting is set, defaults to the whole area if left out.